aleable/MODI/README.md

 Now, you are ready to use the code!
 To do so, you can simply use the notebook ```dashboard.ipynb```, from which you can access our solver. <br/>

-Sure, here's the updated section for the directory structure:
+Here's the directory structure:

 ## What's included

-- `code`: Contains all the scripts necessary to run MODI, including the main implementation in `src/modi_flows/`.
+- `src/modi_flows`: Contains all the scripts necessary to run MODI.
 - `notebooks`: Holds user-friendly Jupyter notebooks, such as `dashboard.ipynb`, which allow you to interact with the code and visualize results.
 - `data`: Contains input data used in the examples.
   - `input`: Holds a small sample of images taken from [2].
 These images can be preprocessed using `code/dashboard.ipynb`.
 The complete dataset can be downloaded as a .zip file from the [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/QDHYST).